technikka/Abnormelodies_API_README/README.md

 * Rules class currently implements 'Smooth Resolve'.
 When this rule is set to true, longer durations will be preferred near the end of the melody.
 * Beaming Service which determines where notes should be beamed together in notation, for easier display of the melody.
 * Clef class which currently selects Bass, Tenor, or Treble clef, for notation purposes.

+This project is currently the back-end for abnormelodies.com and so also validates CAPTCHA keys, stores user feedback in a database and implements a mailer to send feedback to the admin (me).

 ### What's Next